ZwerOxotnik/zk-lib/README.md

 | [lazyAPI](/experimental/lazyAPI.lua) - Are you lazy to change/add/remove/check some prototypes in the data stage?
 Use this library then. | [Event listener][event-listener] (not improtant, currently) | |
 | [SPD](/experimental/SPD.lua) - Simple postdate data (WIP) | [event_handler_vZO](/static-libs/lualibs/event_handler_vZO.lua) - improved version of Factorio event_handler |

-If you're interested in switchable commands with filters, check out https://github.com/ZwerOxotnik/cc-template
+If you're interested in switchable commands with filters and in basic examples for Factorio, check out https://github.com/ZwerOxotnik/factorio-example-mod

 <a name="static-libs"></a> [Static libs](/static-libs) [![source](https://img.shields.io/badge/%E2%81%A4-source-blue.svg?logo=github&colorB=7289DA)](https://github.com/ZwerOxotnik/zk-factorio-static-lib)
 -------------------------------------------------------